 Individualized Parent Consultation

 Although some children's emotional or behavioral difficulties are most appropriately addressed via Individual Psychotherapy, certain difficulties are more successfully remediated through Parent Consultation.
 In other words, rather than meeting individually with your child (or in addition to doing so), your child's therapist may recommend meeting weekly with one or both parents to examine what factors might be contributing to and/or perpetuating your child's behavioral difficulties.
 Subsequently, you and your therapist will discuss empirically-supported techniques aimed at modifying your child's behavior.
 Through Parent Consultation, you will work collaboratively to choose which techniques and strategies are appropriate for your family's needs and child's behavior.
 As parents practice implementing these new techniques, you and your therapist will meet weekly to review successes and pitfalls and to modify chosen interventions to better meet your child's needs.
 Through such work, you aim to decrease your child's noncompliance and/or oppositionality, reduce feelings of anxiety and/or depression, strengthen his/her adaptive behaviors and self-esteem, and enhance your parent-child relationship.

-Several times per year (fall semester, spring semester, and summer), our therapists offer the below-described 8-week didactic parenting groups.
+Several times per year (fall semester, spring semester, and occasionally summer), our therapists offer the below-described 8-week didactic parenting groups.
 For more information related to these groups (e.g., fees, scheduling, reserving space, etc.), please contact our office:

 Individual Psychotherapy for Adults

-In addition to our child and adolescent services, we offer Cognitive-Behavioral Therapy (CBT) for adults, while integrating elements of psychodynamic work.
-Ashley Scott offers individual psychotherapy for adults, using various therapeutic interventions and theory.
+In addition to our child and adolescent services, we offer Cognitive-Behavioral Therapy (CBT) for adults, while integrating elements of psychodynamic theory and various other orientations.
 Because every patient's needs differ, our therapists will select an appropriate therapeutic intervention based on a patient's presenting symptoms, current difficulties, and ongoing feedback.
 Together, you and your therapist will develop a proper treatment plan for exploring and addressing ongoing issues related to anxiety, depression, stress, identity, relationships, and interpersonal conflict.